dotnet/docs-aspire/docs/storage/azure-storage.md

 :::code source="snippets/tutorial/AspireStorage/AspireStorage.AppHost/Program.cs":::

-The preceding code adds Azure storage, blobs and queues, and when in development mode, it uses the emulator.
+The preceding code adds Azure storage, blobs, and queues, and when in development mode, it uses the emulator.

 :::zone-end